Form I-130: Addresses

 All (non-DCF) applications from outside the United States, as well as all applications with a concurrent Form I-485 (adjustment of status) must be filed with the Chicago lockbox facility.
 Standalone Form I-130s need to be filed at either the Chicago or the Phoenix lockbox facility, where the choice of facility is determined by the home address of the petitioner used on the form.
 DCF applications need to be filed at the appropriate U.S. embassy or consulate abroad.

 Filing fees

-As of 2017, the filing fee for Form I-130 is $535.
+As of 2024, the filing fee for Form I-130 is $675 by mail or $625 by their website.
 There are no filing fees for the accompanying forms that need to be filed along with this form (I-130A and G-1145).
 However, this fee does not include: